7 Things To Do In New Orleans At Night - Uncover The City's Vibrant Nightlife

 3) The Sun Goes Down, The Neon Lights Come On: Bourbon Street

 Bourbon Street has plenty of activity during the day, but as evening sets in, things begin to change.
 Live music spills into the streets whenever someone opens a club or bar’s door, while local bands and performers bring life to the sidewalks.
-Visitors can dance with their to-go cups in hand.
+Visitors can dance with their “go cups” in hand.
 Nighttime is when Bourbon Street awakens.
-This lively atmosphere can be safely enjoyed by traveling seniors looking to experience the energy of New Orleans after dark.

 Evening fun awaits on Bourbon Street: